 The effects of stress on your body

-When you feel anxious or stressed your breathing is shallow.
-This is where your breath is concentrated in the upper part of your chest.
+When you feel anxious your breathing is shallow and your breath is concentrated in the upper part of your chest.
 Shallow breathing is inefficient for absorption of oxygen and causes low emission of carbon dioxide.
 This has a negative effect on your body by sending a distress signal to your autonomic nervous system (associated with the fight or flight response).

 When perpetual stress and shallow breathing occurs, your heart starts beating faster, body temperature will fluctuate and your body can eventually spiral into a state of panic.
 Continuous exposure to stress, without adequate tools to manage it, may lead to dis-ease in your body over the long-term.